 Abstract

 This proposal reports CE12-2 subtests on HDR in-loop reshaping based on JVET-K0308, which comprises in-loop luma mapping, in-loop chroma residue scaling and configurable domain for loop filter application.
 CE12-2.1 evaluated different luma curves based on in-loop reshaping architecture described in JVET-K0308 (CE 12-2.1a) and JVET-K0298(CE12-2.1b).
 CE12-2.2 evaluated QP harmonization from JVET-K0298 with in-loop reshaping.
-CE12-2.3 evaluated in-loop cross-component chroma refinement from JVET-K0298 with in-loop reshaping.
+CE12-2.3 evaluated in-loop cross-component chroma and luma refinement from JVET-K0298 with in-loop reshaping.

 Summary performance gains of each CE12-2 subtest for in-loop reshaping of HDR PQ content under HDR fixed QP CTC compared to VTM2.0.1 HDR Anchor are: